The best of the Maldives

 If you’re looking for the ultimate Maldivian hideaway that oozes both style and contemporary chic, then look no further than the boutique Huvafen Fushi.
 From the moment you step off the luxury speedboat and your feet touch the golden sand of this tiny island in the North Male Atoll, you will be in absolute heaven!
 Although a small island, there isn’t anything that they haven’t thought of from the cool and trendy main restaurant and bar, to the newly renovated accommodation which boasts elegance and sophistication, not to mention the amazing fish life on the house reef and the world’s first underwater spa!

 Cool, modern beach villas dot the emerald edge of this perfect little island, while the over-water villas have spectacular views of the Maldives’ famous sunsets with glass walls and languorous day beds.
-Park Hyatt without doubt, boasts the most exceptional house reef covered in vast, colorful table corals.
+Park Hyatt without doubt, boasts the most exceptional house reef covered in vast, colourful table corals.
 At its edge, the reef wall drops into a heavenly midnight blue and meets local shoals in spirals and dancing dolphins.
 As one guest quoted ‘it was like being in a National Geographic film’ – pretty exceptional!

 The Shangri-La is the farthest south of the resorts in the Maldives, lying south of the equator.
 It feels entirely different to other resorts, a little more ‘jungley’ with freshwater lakes and remains from the British presence on the island during the Second World War.
 One of the larger resort islands, you can jump on a bike and cycle through the tropical jungle to find secluded beaches and secret swimming spots.
 And for those who can’t bear a week without teeing up, there is even a 9-hole golf course – a first for the Maldives.